rebcabin/tangledown/README.md

 Phaedrus says:

-> I give good names to functions and parameters to make my code readable.
-I use Doxygen and Sphinx to document parameters and return types. _I'm a professional!_
+> I give good, long, descriptive names to functions and parameters to make my code readable.
+I use Doxygen and Sphinx to automate document production. _I'm a professional!_

 And Socrates says: